Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  You can clean dust.                                                   │
 │  You cannot clean the ghost's soul.                                  │ │                                                                         │
-│  This is why training data quality is paramount.                     │ │  This is why architecture design matters.                            │ │  This is why experiments (the inquisition) are essential.           │ │                                                                         │
+│  This is why training data quality is critical.                      │ │  This is why architecture design matters.                            │ │  This is why experiments (the inquisition) are essential.           │ │                                                                         │